pcaisse/language-map-us/README.md

 ## Requirements

-[Docker Compose](https://docs.docker.com/compose/install/) is the only hard requirement to run the app.
+Docker and [Docker Compose](https://docs.docker.com/compose/install/) is the only dependencies required to run the app.

 This project expects to be run on a Unix-like environment (uses a makefile) but the `make` targets are just a convenience (the `docker-compose` commands can be run directly).